Manchester Grand Hyatt San Diego Review

 • Small bathroom with shallow tub & sink

-• The bed was meh (3/5), pillows were lumpy & did not provide adequate support.
+• The bed was meh (3/5), the pillows were lumpy & did not provide adequate support.

 Verdict

 I've come to realize my sweet spot for hotels is 200 - 600 rooms.
-Boutique feel with enough amenities to make things enjoyable.
-With a great location & awesome staff, the more than 1,600 room Manchester was just too big for me.
+The boutique feels with enough amenities to make things enjoyable.
+With a great location & awesome staff, the more than 1,600-room Manchester was just too big for me.

 We used a free night certificate for this stay, as rates for the night were upwards of $600.
 If given the choice I might look to stay somewhere else in the same area in the future.